 Now, let's get this in right off the bat - almost any pair of headphones should work with your TV, as long as you get the connection right.
-For instance, some of the best PS5 headsets can work well with the TV, provided they come with a 3.5mm audio jack.
+For instance, some of the best PS5 headsets can work well with a TV, provided they come with a 3.5mm audio jack.

 Even if your TV doesn't have the required connection, you can go for a converter that turns the RCA stereo output into 3.5mm audio.
 In fact, with a Bluetooth transmitter, you can even connect wireless headphones to the TV, even if it doesn't support Bluetooth itself.